qmat-geqs/qmat-geqs.github.io/events/qmat_seminars.md

 - [Strasbourg Students Physical Letters](../journal.md)
 - [References](../references.md)

 QMat Seminars are courses intended to foster a better understanding of theoretical aspects of quantum sciences among physics students.
-All seminars are held at the _Institut de Physique_ in Strasbourg, and the proceedings are published in the _Strasbourg Students Physical Letters_.
+All seminars are held at the _Institut de Physique_ in Strasbourg, and the proceedings are published in the _Strasbourg Students Physical Letters_ ([here](https://2spl.odoo.com/seminars)).

 ## 2024-2025 First Semester